-Thiago netted a first-half hat trick for the Spaniards before Malaga star Isco added a fourth from the penalty spot midway through the second half, with Ciro Immobile and Fabio Borini's goals 10 minutes from the start and end of the match, respectively unable to impact the result.
+Thiago netted a first-half hat-trick for the Spaniards before Malaga star Isco added a fourth from the penalty spot midway through the second half, with Ciro Immobile and Fabio Borini's goals 10 minutes from the start and end of the match respectively unable to impact on the result.

 "Spain were superior to us and we must congratulate them."

-Italy Under-21 coach Devis Mangia went on to praise his team for its efforts throughout the tournament and believes inexperience is the reason why it fell at the final hurdle.
+Italy Under-21 coach Devis Mangia went on to praise his team for their efforts throughout the tournament and believes inexperience is the reason why they fell at the final hurdle.

 "I must compliment the team, as not many would've tried to stay in the game right to the end with that result."

-Spain collected its fourth title following the victory, but Italy still boasts the highest number of European Under-21 Championships with five.
+Spain collected their fourth title following the victory, but Italy still boast the highest number of European Under-21 Championships with five.